Synapxe-DNA/healthhub-content-optimization/article-harmonisation/README.md

 You should also ensure that the 2 sheets named "Article Harmonisation Output" and "Article Optimisation Output" are in the User Annotation Excel file as the optimised outputs will be stored there

-Do ensure that the file name, user action column name and user annotation sheet names are still accurate to ensure that the project runs smoothly.
+**Do ensure that the file name, user action column name and user annotation sheet names are still accurate to ensure that the project runs smoothly.**

-You will need to specify which function to use `optimise_articles` for article optimisation and `harmonise_articles` for article harmonisation in `main_harmonisation.py`.
+When deciding which workflow to run, you will need to specify which function to use `optimise_articles` for article optimisation and `harmonise_articles` for article harmonisation in `main_harmonisation.py`.

-Currently, the article harmonisation and optimisation is a single process but it might be bound to change in future developments.

 To run the agentic framework on CLI -